hMatoba/Piexif/doc/sample.rst

 Piexif on Server
 ----------------

 Piexif loads exif data as dict from JPEG.
-Python dict is easy to convert to JSON, therefor piexif has a good compatible with AJAX, document oriented DB...
+Python dict is easy to convert to JSON, therefore piexif has a good compatible with AJAX, document oriented DB...

 ::